Other important documents:

 We don't normally write first-person narratives; our authors rarely use ‘I’, ‘me’, ‘us’ or ‘we’ and all stories, with a few concrete exceptions, are written in the third person.

 At GV, we rely on trusted citizen media, local or independent sources to back up our facts.
-We avoid linking, quoting and sourcing to corporate, state and mainstream media because our mission is to provide an alternative to them.
+We avoid linking, quoting and sourcing to corporate, state and mainstream media because we approach news with an understanding that the most important stories come for people challenging power and privilege, and not from privileged people in the corridors of power.
+We believe power and privilege is not equitably distributed in the world.

 Any time the information in your story comes from a source, and not you, it should be attributed, regardless if that information is a direct quote or not.
 A good rule of thumb is to attribute once per paragraph.
 This may seem repetitive, but it’s important for our authors to be clear about where their information is coming from.